Nantha Kyun

 Nantha Kyun is an island off the coast of Rakhine State, Burma.
+Due to the strong smell emitted by the island's mud volcano, the island was known to the British Empire during the British rule in Burma as Foul Island.
+This was the site of Operation Boston, a joint US-UK reconnaissance mission overseen by Lord Mountbatten and carried out by Operational Group Command and OSS Detachment 404 during World War II.

 Geography

 The island is 2.4 km long and 1.7 km wide.
 It is located roughly 30 km to the southwest of the Maw Yon headland in the Rakhine coast.

 Nantha Kyun rises to a height of 168 m and has a large active mud volcano in the middle.
 It is thickly wooded except on its western shores where the terrain is scarred between the crater and the shoreline.

+Kyun Nantha Marine National Park

+The Ministry of Natural Resources and Environmental Conservation designated 23,000 acres (comprising 781 acres of land and 22,219 acres of water) in Gwa Township, Thandwe District, Rakhine State, as the "Kyun Nantha Marine National Park" for biodiversity conservation.
+This designation, based on the Biodiversity Conservation and Protected Areas Law of 2018, was announced in Notification No. 50/2024 and took effect on 12 June 2024.